Mouse Bacterial Clean Up

 - Thorough cleaning.
 When every contaminated object, air particle and structural piece is safely removed, we perform a meticulous sanitizing of your entire space.
 We lift and remove particles with HEPA filtration vacuums, and then we treat the area with biocides to kill bacteria and viruses.

 - Sealing rodent entry points.
 After removing insulation, we inspect the exposed structural wood of your wall or ceiling to check for places the rodents used to enter.
 When we find entry points — most often around problem areas like outdoor openings and plumbing or wire transitions — we make sure to seal them so the rodents won’t return.

 - Reinsulating your space.
-After rodent cleanup in your basement, attic or other insulated area, you might need more insulation to make up for what the mice infested.
+After rodent cleanup in your basement, attic or other insulated areas, you might need more insulation to make up for what the mice-infested.
 We can install fresh insulation when you need it.

 Call Cape Cod Pest Pros

 You’ve invested time and effort in your home.
 It’s supposed to be a safe, comforting place to rest, to entertain and to be proud of.
 When it comes to mouse and rat infestations, you want the problem gone as quickly as possible.